Polarbeargo/FCND-Estimation-CPP/README.md

 5. Implement the EKF GPS Update in the function `UpdateFromGPS()`.

 6. Now once again re-run the simulation.
-Your objective is to complete the entire simulation cycle with estimated position error of < 1m (you’ll see a green box over the bottom graph if you succeed).
+Your objective is to complete the entire simulation cycle with estimated position error of < 1m (you???ll see a green box over the bottom graph if you succeed).
 You may want to try experimenting with the GPS update parameters to try and get better performance.

 ***Success criteria:*** *Your objective is to complete the entire simulation cycle with estimated position error of < 1m.*